 I call it the cult of positivity because it is basically toxic positivity that has influenced 800 self-help books into convincing people they call will themselves into happily ever after.
 Like Happy is a state of mind you can exist in all the time.
 Like it is an end goal.
 I have written about this before as I will link to… this is not right, it isn’t.

-A prime example is this book which I couldn’t even finish reading it is so full of crap the cover should be brown (I call it mindless brain fluff and clearly a lot of people disagree since it sells so well.
+A prime example is the book You Are Badass which I couldn’t even finish reading it is so full of crap the cover should be brown (I call it mindless brain fluff and clearly a lot of people disagree since it sells so well.
 But this sort of thing does sell well.
 All the time.
 Typical self-help positivity books… not my deal.
 Just saying.):

 But it is far from the only example.
 It is almost a pervasive belief system that has been growing for some time.
 And in a way, it promotes stigma in some cases for people with chronic illnesses like mental illness.
 And in a way, it does a disservice to everyone else who reads it or believes it because they are fooling themselves into thinking they are not fully developed emotional beings… that have to deal with and have ‘negative’ emotions.
 Not deny them.
 Not run from them.
 Not shove them down and repress them.
 Not force yourself to be positive and pretend they don’t exist.
 Actually feel them and deal with them like the fully developed emotional being you are.